Do you have a background in technical IT assistance and an interest in management? If yes, an IT manager position could be ideal for you.

 Monitor the activities of other IT professionals

-Develop IT policies and guidelines within an organization
+Develop IT policies and guidelines within an organisation

-Manage, testing, maintenance, and optimization of IT resources
+Manage, test, maintenance, and optimisation of IT resources

 Oversee training sessions and training manuals for users

-Identify company needs and design appropriate technological solutions in accordance with them
+Identify company needs and design appropriate technological solutions per them

 Consulting with management about the current work systems to determine present and future IT needs